 Wayland Holyfield is an award-winning songwriter whose songs have been recorded and performed all over the world.
 He has long been involved as an advocate for songwriters' and composers' rights.
-He currently is serving his 18th year as an elected member of the ASCAP Board of Directors.
+He has served as as a member of the ASCAP Board of Directors for almost two decades.